fenago/tableau-desktop/lab-guides/md/Lab_7.md

 Lab 7.
-Telling a Story with Tableau
+Creating Stories in Tableau
 ------------------------------------------------